TieDyedDevil/XS/doc/XS-FOR-LISPERS.md

   indices.
 This notation is not available as the target of an assignment or as a variable in a math expression.

-- `xs` has lambdas and closures. `xs` cannot return a closure as the result of a function.
+- `xs` has lambdas and closures.
+Both downward and upward funargs work, with the caveat that an upward funarg *must* be let-bound by its returning function.

 - `xs` has `%unwind-protect`, which allows one to guarantee execution of a cleanup expression.